 Each student’s work will be highlighted in RJI’s Innovation in Focus series and newsletter.
 These 2-3 articles will be produced by the student fellow over the course of their fellowship to share their work and help other newsrooms implement the same innovation.

 How are the RJI Student Innovation Fellows chosen?

-RJI’s Executive Director Randy Picht and Director of Innovation Kat Duncan will screen applications and choose up to 20 finalists to interview before awarding the fellowships.
+RJI’s Director of Innovation Kat Duncan will choose up to 10 finalists to interview before awarding the fellowships.

 Have an idea that tackles a current need, gap or challenge in journalism?
 Do you believe in being completely transparent, whether you succeed or fail?
 Want to share, collaborate and be a part of building something together?

 We want to work with you!
 Not sure if your idea is a good fit?
 Set up a meeting with Will.